fbernutz/die-himmelstraeumerin-blog/Content/posts/2024-05-16-accessibility-uncovered-with-reveal.md

 ## Unveiling the Magic of Reveal App

-Alright, let's get into the good stuff. ✨ Here are some of the features of Reveal:
+Alright, let’s get into the good stuff. ✨ Here are some of the features of Reveal:

 ### 1. Insights Workspace

 The insights workspace is a [recent addition to Reveal](https://revealapp.com/news/introducing-insights-and-new-pricing/#introducing-insights) (added October 2023).
 You can audit your app for best practices and guidelines with more than 130 rules that pinpoint areas of improvement.
 The rules include the following categories:

 * [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/)
 * [WCAG 2.2](https://www.w3.org/TR/WCAG22/) A, AA and AAA – Web Content Accessibility Guidelines how to make the digital world more accessible.
 As example, one of the criteria is that [colors should not be used as the only way to convey content or distinguish visual elements](https://www.w3.org/WAI/WCAG22/Understanding/use-of-color).
-There's a [quick reference guide](https://guia-wcag.com/en/) for an easier overview of the criteria.
+There’s a [quick reference guide](https://guia-wcag.com/en/) for an easier overview of the criteria.
 * Accessibility Best Practices
 * UIKit Best Practices, like broken constraints
 * Color Contrast